Does Adultery Affect Divorce in NY?

 Adultery and Alimony

-The grounds for the divorce generally does not affect the court’s decision about alimony or spousal support; however, if alimony is the grounds for divorce, there is an exception.
-If adultery resulted in wasteful dissipation of marital assets, this becomes something that is considered when awarding alimony.
+Meanwhile, the grounds for divorce generally do not affect the court’s decision about alimony or spousal support.
+However, if adultery is the grounds for divorce, and was the cause of marital assets being wastefully used, that can be considered by the court when awarding alimony.

 Adultery and Child Custody

 In most instances, adultery does not affect child custody, but there are situations in which it can become a factor the court will consider.
-If the affair somehow directly affects the child, it can become a consideration in the best interests analysis the court will conduct for determining custody.
-This could include:
+If the affair somehow directly adversely affects the child, the court may deem that:

 • Conducting the affair has led the adulterous partner to become absent in the child’s life, not spending time with them and missing important events and milestones